kobus-v-schoor/entelect-2020/README.md

   started to have diminishing returns and I disabled it improve the bot's performance
 * The bot predicted the opponent by also doing a tree-search for them
+* It was able to work out the opponent's cmds and also keep track of their powerups.
+It used this to make better predictions of the opponent's next move
 * Optimization of the evaluation function was done by making incrementally smaller random changes to the evaluation function and calculating the average speed of the bot for a large number of games